equilibriumdata/equilibriumdata.github.io/guide/JESS.md

 Data quality is reflected through a weight system with a scale ranging from 0 (wrong values) to 9 (most reliable constants).
 Weights are assigned by the database compiler and evolve over time as new data become available.
 Importantly, comments related to the weighting of data can be recorded in the database.

 Consistency between thermodynamic parameters for the same reaction and for other equivalent linear combinations of reactions is evaluated by software and thermodynamically consistent equilibrium constants for modelling calculations are computed.
-An example of this type of assessment pertaining to more than 50’000 chemical species has been published <a href="https://pubs.rsc.org/en/content/articlelanding/2018/nj/c7nj03597g">(May and Rowland 2018)</a>.
+An example of this type of assessment pertaining to more than 50’000 chemical species has been published <a href="https://pubs.rsc.org/en/content/articlelanding/2018/nj/c7nj03597g" target="_blank" rel="noopener">(May and Rowland 2018)</a>.
 JESS is able to identify the effects of the many assumptions that are involved in achieving thermodynamic consistency.

 ## Availability